sivaprasad94/Intelese-task/README.md

 2. Build the docker using "docker build -t dockerfile ."

 3. Run the docker using 'docker run -p 5000:5000 dockerfile:latest'

+4. open link http://localhost:5000/form to enter the url of video or audio